 Give it Back to Your Ex

-While there are no hard and fast rules, if you and your ex had an agreement that the engagement ring should be returned to him in case of divorce, you will need to return it to him.
-This is particularly true if the ring is one of his family’s heirlooms.
+While there are no hard and fast rules, if you and your ex had an agreement that the engagement ring should be returned to him in case of divorce, you’ll need to return it to him.
+This is particularly appropriate if the ring is one of his family’s heirlooms.
 And in all seriousness: if you gave someone one of your grandfather’s rings and then he divorced you, wouldn’t you want that heirloom back?
 This is simply about having class and consideration.

-The pros of giving your ring back to your ex are mainly emotional.
+The pros of giving your ring back to your ex are completely emotional.
 Returning it rids you of the feelings you experience when you see the ring (you know, that cringing feeling of nausea?), and that can help you move on with your life if you’re feeling stuck in despair.
 Additionally, if he had even a little bit of a claim to the ring, returning it will also eliminate any pressure you’re feeling – and it will give you one more way to sever your ties with him once and for all.

 The cons of returning an engagement ring to your ex are both emotional and financial.
-First, if you’re still attached to the ring and feel like keeping it, you’ve got to find a way to eliminate those emotions, maybe by purchasing yourself a replacement to wear on your right hand as a symbol of your independence and as a gift to help you get off to a new start in life.
-While it won’t erase the pain entirely, a nice piece of jewelry can serve as a good distraction and remind you that you’ve got your whole life ahead of you.
+If you’re still attached to the ring and feel like keeping it, you’ve got to find a way to eliminate those emotions, maybe by purchasing yourself a replacement to wear on your right hand as a symbol of your independence and new life.
+While it won’t erase the pain entirely, a nice piece of jewelry can serve as a good reminder that you’ve got your whole life ahead of you.
 On the other hand, you can also decide to sell the ring and use the money to put towards a goal post-divorce, like funding a new business, getting a new place, or paying for a vacation.
 Now that’s more like it!
 Hello, Palm Trees, Goodbye Mr. Wrong!

 Keeping your diamond comes with quite a few pros.
 You get to continue to enjoy its sparkle, and if your divorce was amicable, then it might bring happy memories of your marriage.
 Second, if you decide to make it into a new piece of jewelry, it really does represent a new start in life while reminding you of where you’ve been.
 A deep family connection remains, and future generations will benefit as the ring or jewelry made from it is passed on from one person to the next.

 With just a few exceptions, engagement ring etiquette for divorce says that the ring is the woman’s to keep whether the broken marriage lasted two days or two decades.
 But what happens if you’d rather set fire to your engagement ring than look at it again?
-Don’t leave that money maker in your drawer where you occasionally see it and wonder why things happened the way that they did.
-Instead, you can sell it online with Worthy for the highest bid and get cash for it in a matter of days!
+Don’t leave that money maker in your drawer covered in dust.
+Instead, sell it online with Worthy for the highest bid and get cash for it in a matter of days!

 There are really no cons to getting cash for your engagement ring, unless you’re still emotionally attached to it and want to keep it.
-And, if this is the case, do hold on to it until you feel ready to part with it and also…consider why you’re still so emotionally attached.
+And, if this is the case, hold on to it until you feel ready to part with it and also…consider why you’re still so emotionally attached.
 What can you do to move on completely from your former marriage?
 In order to have a happy future, you have to let go of the past.
 But if you really can’t say goodbye to your engagement ring just yet, the bright side is diamonds hold their value and you can sell your ring at any time in the future, once you’re certain that you can move on.

-Whether the decision about what to do with your engagement ring after you’ve made the split is a simple one you can make in a snap or a more difficult one involving both your heart and head.
+The decision about what to do with your wedding ring after you’ve made the split can be a simple one you can make in a snap, or a more difficult one involving both your heart and head.
 Regardless of the decision, your jewelry assets retain their value.
 Whether that value is mainly sentimental or is based on resale potential is completely up to you.